mollyexten/meal-planner/README.md

 ## Project Description

 The meal planner application enables a user to look up recipes based on the ingredients they have using the TheMealDB API.
 The search results will include links to the full recipes, with an ingredient list and directions.
+Recipes can be saved and viewed in the "saved recipes" section.

 ## API and Data Sample